YiLimath/YiLimath.github.io/_pages/agent-system/evaluation-monitoring.md

 before optimizing prompts or architecture.
 Monitor drift after deployment and turn recurring failures into regression tests.

+## Real-world application

+An automated report service should evaluate both the final report and the trace that produced it: source coverage, schema validity, latency, cost, and policy violations.
+A score without a retained artifact does not tell an engineer what to repair.

 ## Figure

 ![Evaluation and monitoring](/images/agent-system/18-evaluation-monitoring.svg)